-This depends completely on what country you are in.
-In the United States the law varies according to the state.
+This depends completely on what state and county you are in.
+In the United States, the law varies according to the state.
 In Canada receiving compensation for surrogacy is wholly unlawful and is subject to stiff fines.
 Paid surrogacy is by no means a global phenomenon.

 Family Inceptions works with an escrow company that maintains and distributes funds that are due to you directly.
 Intended parents will fund the escrow accounts and you will receive your payment based off the contractual obligation you and your intended parents agreed upon.

 Will I receive a 1099 for the gestational surrogacy compensation?